humandecoded/yt-archive/README.md

 # How to use this script
 This script gives you the ability to curate a list of channels you would like to archive and then pull down un-archived content whenever you like.
 It also adds in the benefit of folder based organization for easier reference later.

+# Troubleshooting
+Depending on where pip placed your version of `yt-dlp` you may need to add `/home/<username>/.local/bin` to your $PATH